Mapmo/Uni-CPP/Tests/ReadMe.txt

-Project simulating a test - created for the Computer Architecture course
+Project simulating tests - created for the Computer Architecture course and co.

 How to use it it.
 1. Run the code